by Jenny Thompson, PhD, Director of Education

 Medical staff at the Evanston Hospital met in emergency session to devise “the best means for combating the threatening pandemic.”
 “By the co-operation of all members of the community,” they advised, “there is no need for alarm.”

 On October 2, the state of Illinois declared an epidemic, established an Influenza Commission, and launched a campaign to educate the public about how to stay healthy.
-Its primary goal, officials later stated, was to “guard against undue alarm.”
+Its primary goal, officials later revealed, was to “guard against undue alarm.”

 It was too late.
 Like other nearby towns, Evanston was in a muted panic.
 In just two weeks since the first case had been reported, twenty-five residents had died.
 Each day, as many as two hundred new cases were now being reported.
 The “proportion of cases among children” was increasing rapidly.
 And the number of cases continued to climb.
 At the pandemic’s height, as many as 600 daily cases were reported in the city.